Dbalial/Dbalial.github.io/README.md

 ## **About Me**

-I am a highly motivated Analyst with 5+ years.
+I am a highly motivated Analyst with 5+ years of experience.
 My expertise lies in requirement gathering, stakeholder management, operation optimization, documentation, research, and trend analysis.
 Passionate about continuous learning and improvement, I am eager to leverage my skills in a challenging and collaborative environment.

 ---